-- 4. The Academy will use Peterborough City Council's timetable for applications each year (exact dates within the months may vary from year to year): - a) September/October the Newark Hill Academy will provide opportunities for parents to visit the Academy - b) By 15 January 2016 Parents must complete the common application form (CAF) and return it to the LA to administer (by midnight for on-line applications) - c) 18 April 2016 notification of places made to parents.
+- 4. The Academy will use Peterborough City Council's timetable for applications each year (exact dates within the months may vary from year to year): - a) September/October the Newark Hill Academy will provide opportunities for parents to visit the Academy - b) By 15 January Parents must complete the common application form (CAF) and return it to the LA to administer (by midnight for on-line applications) - c) 16 April or nearest working day notification of places made to parents.